 The proposal implements existing findings and policies contained in Historic Preservation Element (HPE) of the General Plan.
-In the past, determination on a project's consistency with the findings in the HPE was made on a case-by-case basis.
+In the past, determination on a project's consistency with the findings in the HPE was made on an ad hoc basis.
 This proposal streamlines the development review process by standardizing the City's requirements.
 The Oakland City Planning Commission and the Landmark's Preservation Advisory Board both recommended adoption of the ordinance.